programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 In our case study, we want new bloggers to need to follow our review process before they can publish to the public website; we need to give them a non-admin role to make that happen, so we use this dropdown to change each of these folks' permissions to "write".

-To give someone full access to the repo—the same access you have, including the ability to move changes to the public website without review or notification of others—you would make sure that dropdown says "admin".
+To give someone full access to the repo (the same access you have, including the ability to move changes to the public website without review or notification of others) you would make sure that dropdown says "admin".

 In the screenshot below, you can see we've granted Jekyll Power User Brandon Walsh the "admin" role, but our demo account SLab Doge the "writer" role (she's a good dog, but we don't trust her to not break the site!).